Do Not Underestimate the Power of the Handshake.

 People’s hands are so full these days, and a large culprit – cell phone, and eye contact is lacking – looking at cell phone.

 Well-Known.
 Historic.
 Established.

-What we find delightful is that no matter what language you speak, the handshake is for the most part universally known with very little explanation needed.
+What I find delightful is that no matter what language you speak, the handshake is for the most part universally known with very little explanation needed.